GS Paper – 2: International Relations, Groupings & Agreements Involving India and/or Affecting India’s Interests, Regional Groupings |

 The Quad Climate Change Adaptation and Mitigation Package (Q-CHAMP), launched in 2022, focuses on green shipping corridors, clean energy cooperation, and climate information services, aligning with India’s renewable energy targets, such as achieving 500 GW of non-fossil fuel capacity by 2030.

-The Quad’s disaster response mechanisms complement India’s leadership in the Coalition for Disaster Resilient Infrastructure (CDRI).
+The Quad’s disaster response mechanisms complement India’s leadership in the Coalition for Disaster Resilient Infrastructure (CDRI). - Cybersecurity and Critical Technologies:

 The Quad provides India with a framework for cybersecurity and critical technologies cooperation, essential amid rising digital threats.